The Brian Jonestown Massacre: 2019–present: recent activity

 In March 2019, the band released a self-titled album.

 In March 2022, the band announced that two albums, Fire Doesn't Grow on Trees and The Future Is Your Past, were scheduled to be released in June and October 2022 respectively.
 The former was released in June 2022, the latter had a delayed release and instead came out in February 2023.

 The band spent the majority of 2023 on tour around the world.
 On November 21, 2023, in the middle of their show at the Forum Theatre in Melbourne, an onstage brawl was sparked between Newcombe and guitarist Ryan Van Kriedt in which Newcombe hit Van Kriedt over the head with a guitar.
 The remainder of their Australian tour was canceled the next day.
 Newcombe did not comment on the incident until a November 2024 interview in which he explained:

 Somebody threw a glass at me.
 I’m pretty good at dodging that stuff, but then the other guy in the group at the time —he’s no longer in the group — threw another bottle or glass back into the audience...
 I was trying to get security, the promoters, tour managers, anybody just to get this guy off the stage, and nobody paid attention.
 Ultimately, what happens is the buck stops with me.
 Some people think, ‘None of this stuff would happen if you just quit playing music.’
 I get blamed for everything.

 In February 2024, Joel Gion published In the Jingle Jangle Jungle, a memoir recounting the first ten years of the band.

-The band have announced a tour of Europe in 2025.
+The band spent February 2025 on tour in the United Kingdom and Ireland.
+They later spent May of the same year on tour in France.